Coast to Coast

 How are walkers supported on the Coast to Coast Path?

 A unique feature of all our Coast to Coast walks is the support our walkers receive from an experienced mountain guide.
-Whether you are walking self-guided or with a group on our guided tour you will be provided with local knowledge, insights and basic navigational skills to give you the confidence to fully enjoy your Coast to Coast walk.
+Whether you are walking self-guided or with a group on our guided tour you will be provided with local knowledge, insights and assistance to give you the confidence to fully enjoy your Coast to Coast walk.
 If you are in a guided group you’re able to share the experience with other like-minded walkers, and help each other hop over muddy bogs and streams of water.
 You’ll also have instant drinking/dining companions if you end your day at a local pub (which your guide can recommend).

 What type of accommodation is on the Coast to Coast Path?